Rippley777/react-starter/README.md

 ## Included Tech

-TypeScript, Tailwind CSS, MobX, React Router, React Query, React Icons, ESLint, Prettier, Docker, NGINX
+TypeScript, Tailwind CSS, Websockets, MobX, React Router, React Query, React Icons, ESLint, Prettier, Docker, NGINX

 ## Coming Soon!

-React Hook Form, Playwright, Storybook, & more :)
+REACT NATIVE!, React Hook Form, Playwright, Storybook, Simple user AUTH,

+## Current Pages

+- Static landing
+- Static About Me
+- Barebones Chat App using Websocket on same Express backend
+- Todo List integrated with Express/Mongo backend (currently hooked up to atlas, if you found this somehow please dont abuse it!!! (ya its open, cuz im nice, but getting your own is free!))

+## Pages To Be Added

+- Interactive informational node web
+- Some cool graphs! (it's been tooo long 😭)
+- Maybe a sample checkers(/chess if ambition hits 😅)
+- Maybe the basis for a in-browser rpg that will spin off into it's own application (Dear Glitch creators aka Slack boys, i think you have money for server space now and i miss catching butterflies 🦋🥲)

-## How to Use
+## How to Run
 In the project directory, you can run:

 ### `yarn start`